 Size: 31 * 31 * 73 cm

 What all the following models have in common is their intended use.
-Whereas the Xiaomi Mi Air Purifiers are designed to be used in small to medium-sized bedrooms and home offices, the Pro models are intended for large spaces such open living rooms, large bedrooms, or even home offices.
+Whereas Xiaomi designed the Mi Air Purifiers to be used in small to medium-sized bedrooms and home offices, the Pro models are intended for large spaces such open living rooms, large bedrooms, or even home offices.
 Being larger doesn’t only mean that these models can move more air.
-Just as with fans in a computer case, while moving the same amount of air as one of the smaller models they will be producing less noise.
+Just as with fans in a computer case, while moving the same amount of air as one of the smaller models, they will be producing less noise.

 At a glance